RIC Spring of Wisdom

 Royal Institute International School, Havelock Town

-“For the project Cooking with Chemistry, our idea of fusion dish – ‘Pesto Pasta’ combining components of a well-balanced meal of a western classic and a Sri Lankan background was met with criticism, doubt and even ridicule.
-After all we were running against convention when it comes to both eastern and western culinary.
+“Our idea of a fusion dish – ‘Pesto Pasta’ combining components of a well-balanced meal of a western classic and a Sri Lankan background was met with criticism, doubt, and even ridicule.
+After all, we were running against convention when it comes to both eastern and western culinary.
 But the passion was there, and we were able to push through.
 We rushed, we stumbled and fell, but we always had a clear goal in mind- to get everything done on time.
 This competition taught us a new level of cooking.
 We would never look at food the same way.”

 Chamoda Maduni Suraweera